CS2103JAN2017-W14-B2/main/docs/UserGuide.md

 ### 3.13.
 Undoing a command : `undo / u`

-Undoes a most recent command and reverts to previous state<br>
+Undoes the most recent command and reverts to previous state<br>
 Format: `undo`
+> * `Undo` command can be executed until all previous undo-able commands are exhausted.
+> * `Save` command is not undo-able.

 ### 3.14.
 Redoing a command : `redo / r`

-Redoes a most recent command after it has been undone<br>
+Redoes the most recent command after it has been undone<br>
 Format: `redo`
+> * `Redo` command can be executed as long as an undo command was called previously and has not been redone.
+> * `Save` command is not redo-able.

 ### 3.15.
 Sorting tasks : `sort / s`